samson84/view-lib-comparison/client-angular/README.md

 - It is easy to mess up the code with the directives, especially the structural directives.
 Importing a directive to a module adds some implicit functionalities to the components, they are sometimes documented poorly and the official API documentation is hard to read.

+- The HTTP module with rxJS observables provides a nice and easy way to change the component props according to the HTTP response.
+Handy error handling, types built in.

 ## Bottom line

 - Angular is a complex system with a lot of built-in functionality and requires a lot of boilerplate code.
 Angular handles its complexity by tooling (`ng generate`).